Vedant021004/Tensorflow/README.md

 0

+Now the output neuron only needs:

+$$
+y=h_1+h_2
+$$

+Result:

+[0,0] → 0
+[0,1] → 1
+[1,0] → 1
-0
+[1,1] → 0

-🔥 That's XOR.

-          x₁,x₂
+🎯 XOR solved.

+What Actually Happened?

+ORIGINAL SPACE

+[0,0]
+[0,1]
+[1,0]
+[1,1]

        │
-       ┌────┴────┐
-       ▼         ▼
- ReLU(x₁-x₂)  ReLU(x₂-x₁)
-       │         │
-       h₁        h₂
-       └────┬────┘
+       │ Hidden neurons + ReLU
        ▼

-         h₁ + h₂
+NEW REPRESENTATION

+[0,0]
+[0,1]
+[1,0]
+[0,0]

        │
        ▼

-           XOR
+Easy Output

-This is the important insight:
+This is the part I wanted to understand:

-The hidden neurons transformed a difficult representation into one where the output became easy to compute.
+The hidden neurons didn't magically know XOR.
+They transformed the inputs into a representation where the final answer became easy to produce.

-The exact weights learned during real training do not have to match these hand-designed weights.
+The exact weights learned by a trained network may be different.
+These weights are hand-designed only to make the concept visible.

-07 — Neural Network vs Traditional Machine Learning
+07 — 🤖 Neural Network vs Traditional ML

+This is where an important misconception needs to disappear:

+❌ "Neural networks are better than machine learning models."

+Not necessarily.

-Neural networks are not automatically better.
+Neural networks are also machine learning models.

-Problem

-Often a strong starting point

-Small tabular dataset

-Logistic Regression / Trees / Boosting

-Simple linear relationship
+Traditional models such as:

 Linear Regression

-Hand-engineered structured features
+Logistic Regression
+Decision Tree
+Random Forest
+SVM

-Traditional ML can be excellent
+can be excellent — especially for structured/tabular data.

-Images

-Neural Networks / CNNs

-Audio

-Neural Networks

-Language

-Neural Networks / Transformers

-Complex representation learning

-Neural Networks

-The real difference
+The Real Difference

-Traditional ML often looks like:
+A simple linear model might learn:

+$$
+y=w_1x_1+w_2x_2+b
+$$

+If we manually add useful features:

+$$
+x^2,\quad x_1x_2,\quad \sin(x)
+$$

+then even a linear model can represent nonlinear relationships with respect to the original inputs.

+That is feature engineering.

+Neural networks instead can learn many useful transformations during training:

-Raw Data
+Raw Features
      │
      ▼
-Human Feature Engineering
+Hidden Layer
      │
      ▼
-ML Model
+Learned Representation
      │
      ▼
-Prediction

-Deep learning often pushes more of the representation learning into the model:

-Raw Data
+Hidden Layer
      │
      ▼
-Hidden Layers
+Better Representation
      │
      ▼
-Learned Representations
-   │
-   ▼
 Prediction

-Neural networks become especially valuable when learning the representation itself is a major part of the problem.
+When Neural Networks Shine

+They become especially useful for problems involving:

+🖼️ Images

+🗣️ Audio

+🎥 Video

+📝 Natural language

+📈 Large datasets

+🧩 Complex nonlinear relationships

+🔎 Representation learning

+For small tabular datasets, traditional ML can often be the better choice.

-08 — The Model Predicted Something.
+08 — 🎯 The Model Makes a Prediction...
 Now What?

 Suppose:

 Actual     = 1
-Prediction = 0.31
+Prediction = 0.30

-The network needs a number telling it:
+The network needs some way to measure:

 How bad was that prediction?

-That's the loss.
+That's the job of the loss function.

+09 — 📉 Loss Function

-For regression, one common example is Mean Squared Error:
+For regression, one common loss is Mean Squared Error:

 $$
-MSE=\frac{1}{n}\sum(y-\hat y)^2
+MSE=\frac{1}{n}\sum(y_{actual}-y_{pred})^2
 $$

+Example:

+Actual     = 100
+Prediction = 90

+Error:

+100 - 90 = 10

+Squared error:

+10² = 100

-For binary classification, we commonly use:
+For binary classification, a common loss is:

 loss="binary_crossentropy"

+Mental Model

-Loss does not fix the model.
+Loss is the model's mistake score.

-It only measures the mistake.

-09 — Backpropagation: Who Caused the Mistake?

-Now we have a loss.

-The network contains many parameters:

-w₁
-w₂
-w₃
-...
-biases
+Good Prediction → Small Loss
+Bad Prediction  → Large Loss

+But knowing that we're wrong is not enough.

-We need to know:
+We now need to know:

-How did each parameter affect the loss?
+Which weights caused the mistake, and how should they change?

+10 — ↩️ Backpropagation

+This is where backpropagation enters.

+The prediction happened forward:

+Input
+  ↓
+Hidden Layer
+  ↓
+Output
+  ↓
+Prediction

+Now information about the error moves backward:

+Loss
+  ↓
+Output Layer
+  ↓
+Hidden Layer
+  ↓
+Earlier Parameters

-Backpropagation computes derivatives such as:
+Backpropagation calculates derivatives such as:

 $$
 \frac{\partial Loss}{\partial w}